-Cindy comes to NRRA after years of service as an educator and program director at the Windham Solid Waste District in VT, the Northeast Rural Community Assistance Program in MA, and was even one of our School Club Coordinators.
+Cindy Sterling Cindy comes to NRRA after years of service as an educator and program director at the Windham Solid Waste District in VT, the Northeast Rural Community Assistance Program in MA, and was even one of our School CLUB Coordinators.
 She was one of the original founders of the Keene State College recycling program two decades ago!
 Cindy has been in the solid waste management industry since 1987, when recycling legislation was just being implemented in the state of NH.
-Today, she is an Adjunct Professor of Geography at Keene State College and the Geography Awareness Week (GAW) Coordinator for the New Hampshire Geographic Alliance.
+She has been an Adjunct Professor of Geography at Keene State College and the Geography Awareness Week (GAW) Coordinator for the New Hampshire Geographic Alliance.
 Among Cindy’s areas of expertise are the connections between recycling and sustainability and both local and national curricular standards.
 Her published work includes: Agriculture in New Hampshire, 1990; Buy and Bye: The Rest of the Cycle, 2000; Feed It to the Worms: A Vermicomposting Geographic Curriculum Guide, 2001; Learning from Worms, 2002; and, Wormology 101: A Vermicomposting Curriculum for Middle and High School Teachers, 2006.
-When Cindy is not educating the public about human interactions with the environment, she teaches yoga, is a freelance writer, and Doula.
+Cindy currently works as NRRA’s Grant Manager.
+When Cindy is not educating the public about human interactions with the environment, she teaches yoga, is a freelance writer and Doula.